wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 Terraform makes infrastructure provisioning Repeatable.
 Versioned.
 Documented.
 Automated.
 Testable.
 Shareable.

-Terraform and Ansible work in unison and complement each other.
+Terraform and Ansible can work in unison and complement each other.
 Terraform can bootstrap the underlying cloud infrastructure and then Ansible provisions the user space.
 To test a service on a dedicated server, skip using Terraform and run the Ansible playbook on that machine.
-Linux Academy has a <a target="_blank" href="https://github.com/linuxacademy/terransible">"Deploy to AWS with Ansible and Terraform" video class</a> by Derek Morgan who shows how to do just that, with <a target="_blank" href=https://github.com/linuxacademy/terransible">code</a> and <a target="_blank" href="https://www.lucidchart.com/documents/view/c1ceaa2b-647c-49bd-9dca-bcaffc04be3b">diagram</a>.
+Linux Academy has a <a target="_blank" href="https://github.com/linuxacademy/terransible">"Deploy to AWS with Ansible and Terraform" video class</a> by Derek Morgan who shows how to do just that, with <a target="_blank" href="https://github.com/linuxacademy/terransible">code</a> and <a target="_blank" href="https://www.lucidchart.com/documents/view/c1ceaa2b-647c-49bd-9dca-bcaffc04be3b">diagram</a>.

 <a name="Immutable"></a>